brunocbr/zettel-composer/README.md

 The `index` note will control the order in which notes will be printed.
 It is recommended that you include all the relevant notes in the index (but the script will also include others as it finds references while scanning the notes, under certain conditions).

 Usually when working with "Zettelkasten" notes, you'll want to make cross references to notes not necessarily intended for "public" consumption.
-This is why the default behaviour is to only reference and print the contents linked in children notes using a non-standard notation of wiki links prefixed by the section mark (it can usually be typed with `⌥ 6` on the mac, `C-x 8 S` in emacs):
+This is why the default behaviour is to only reference and print the contents linked in children notes using a non-standard notation of wiki links prefixed by the section mark (this character can usually be typed with `⌥ 6` on the mac, `C-x 8 S` in emacs):

 ```
 This is a reference to § [[1234]].
 ```

-There's also a notation for references that necessarily will never be printed:
+There's also a notation for references that necessarily will not be printed:

 ```
-[[1234]]: This develops some thoughts from a cross-referenced note that should not be printed.
+[[1234]]: This develops some thoughts from a cross-referenced note that should never be printed.
 ```

 Other notations are available for working with quoting text passages and pandoc citations (see below).